LAN & WLAN

 The role of connectors in WLAN systems

-When connecting a plug which has a nut, it should be paid attention to screwing it to the socket using always and only the nut.
-Turning the connector itself, it causes central wire to scratch onto the hole surface, and may result in significant deterioration of parameters.
+When connecting a plug which has a nut, one should paid attention to screwing it to the socket using always and only the nut.
+Turning the connector itself, it causes central wire to scratch onto the hole wall surface, and may result in significant deterioration of parameters.
 We can also assert that even properly operated connectors keep their parameters only for limited number of cycles (connections and disconnections) - typically up to 500-800 cycles - however improper use significantly shortens their service life.
 Additionally, for the connectors mounted on cables, it is worth to know exact manufacturer recommendations.
 The manufacturer usually informs about proper distances of the layers of the cable that should be cut in relation to the "hot" wire tip.

 Connectors applied for antennas mounted outdoors should have adequate protection against water.
 It is a fundamental matter, because any drop of water which penetrates the line will cause that significant part of the transmitted power (even a few tens of percent) will be dissipated, i.e. turned into heat.